 There is flexibility for reduced timetables if there is a medical reason to suggest this would be beneficial.
+These are only conducted alongside an Emotional Based School Avoidance (EBSA) action plan executed by the SENCo, Pastoral Manager or SEN Pastoral Assistant.

-We also can put individual programs of study together for particular students as part of an EHCP Plan.
+We also can arrange bespoke programs of study together for students as part of an EHCP Plan.